fafamnzm/angular-registeration-form-test/README.md

 # Test

-This is a very simple test for a registeration form for a company
+This is a sample for a registeration form using Angular 9 and Angular Material

-UI needs work.
-Angular material does not work for some reason!! :w
+State managemnet is handled by Services

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.0.1.